Way More Than Mowing

 Shipp Shape offers landscaping and irrigation and repair services all year long.
 Since his coreless aerator doesn’t leave behind unsightly cores, he says crews can aerate virtually any time during the growing season, as well.
 The aerator attaches to one of the company’s five out-front Grasshopper mowers.

 “We offer the service to both our residential customers and the local municipality for its sports fields,” Shipp adds.
-“Residential customers like their yards aerated because it provides a better medium for the absorption of water and fertilizer, and makes their lawn green and lush.
+“Residential customers like their yards aerated because it provides a better medium for absorption of water and fertilizer, and makes their lawn green and lush.
 Aerating sports fields creates a better medium for growth, but also creates a softer soil for athletes.”

 Longtime loyalty